Network Security Monitoring

 The security of a network is only as good as the people who are managing it, and if these basic aspects of security maintenance are not being monitored correctly and devices and hardware are left misconfigured, then that’s a big vulnerability for an organization’s network.

-Even if a network is configured correctly—even if it has every protection possible—it will not be able to stop an end user being hoodwinked into unwittingly handing over sensitive information.
+Even if a network is configured correctly—as in it’s as protected as it can be—it can't stop an end user being manipulated into handing over sensitive information through social engineering.

 An overwhelming majority of cyberattacks occur because of human error, and this is a vulnerability that is caused by end users simply not being prepared to deal with social engineering attacks.
+Like was seen recently in the major cyberattacks on MGM and Caesars casino groups.

-They understand that they will not be able to successfully breach everyone they target, but they do understand the law of averages—that is to say: at some point someone will click on a link they’re not supposed to or download an attachment they shouldn’t.
+Cybercriminals rely on pursuing the path of least resistance when they attempt to breach an organization.
+They understand that they will not be able to successfully breach everyone they target, but they do understand the law of averages—that is to say: at some point, someone will click on a link they’re not supposed to or download an attachment they shouldn’t.

 As a result, the workforce itself is the biggest vulnerability to a network, and this means businesses should take great efforts to ensure the probability of one of their staff accidentally handing over sensitive information is minimized as much as possible.